xinchengxxc/Small-Dataset-Acquisition-for-Machine-Learning-Analysis/README.md

 example_data:

 here you can find some training data, generated with different DOE strategies.
 Using Minitab to get the D-optimal of a specific dataset

 All the training datasets here are without uncertainty.
 Run the uncertainty_generation.ipynb to build datasets with uncertainties.
 For Emukit use emu_integratednoise.ipynb.

 A test dataset with 2500 data points is given as an example.
 With testdata_generation.py you can generate other test datasets.

 code:

 relevant Python scripts / Jupyter notebooks for data generation, model training, and others.

-Python freecad API scripts for data import&export are stored in the freecad folder.
+Python freecad API scripts for running simulations are stored in code/freecad.
+The simulation results are exported and the corresponding training dataset and test set are constructed.

 Tips:
 normal.py: data normalization

-Freecad_fem.txt for building the FEM simulation in freecad with Python console. auto-sklearn.ipynb: build models with auto-sklearn
+Freecad_fem.txt for building the FEM simulation in freecad with Python console.

+auto-sklearn.ipynb: build models with auto-sklearn

 results: